Brand Name: Dupixent

 - Allergic reactions (hypersensitivity), including a severe reaction known as anaphylaxis.

 - Eye problems.
-If you have atopic dermatitis, tell your healthcare provider if you have any new or worsening eye problems, including eye pain or changes in vision.
+If you have atopic dermatitis, tell your healthcare provider if you have any new or worsening eye problems, including eye pain or vision changes.

 - Inflammation of your blood vessels.
 Rarely, this can happen in people with asthma who receive Dupixent.
 This may happen in people who also take a steroid medicine by mouth that is being stopped or the dose is being lowered.
 It is not known whether this is caused by Dupixent.
 Tell your healthcare provider right away if you have: